 Shenmues Open WorldShenmue, Segas lofty and ambitious epic featured the most detailed and interactive open-world ever seen in a video game at the time of its release.
 Sadly the game was doomed, with the unprecedented $70 million budget making the game the most expensive ever made in 1999.
 While the game failed to make a significant impact commercially, it secured its place in history by becoming another groundbreaking Dreamcast title.
 The huge 3-D interactive world paved the way for games like Rockstars GTA III to continue building larger and even more realistic worlds in games.
 Shenmue may have failed on several accounts, but its pioneering features showed both gamers and developers the future of open-world gaming and the possibilities for epic and expansive storytelling.
 And who could forget the QTE !
 The timed button pressing mini-game from Shenmue which has since reared its head in everything from God of War to Heavy Rain.
 Overused and often seen as something of a joke, its easy to forget how exciting the feature actually was back in 1999.
 Quick Time Events were used to keep the player engaged during the lengthy and often action packed cut-scenes, maintaining the games emphasis on interactivity.
 Team Bondis L.A Noire can almost be seen as a modern equivalent of Shenmue.
 Both spent years in development hell at a great cost, resulting in two groundbreaking but opinion-splitting games.
 Even the gameplay is somewhat similar.
 The object examination puzzles were uncannily close to those in Shenmue, with both Cole Phelps and Rio Hazuki enjoying the past-time of picking up random objects and fondling them in extreme close up.
 Even more similar was 2010s Deadly Premonition, a bizarre mix of Shenmue and Twin Peaks which plays exactly like it's an unreleased Dreamcast game which has been unearthed in a basement.
 With god-awful driving sections and sluggish controls, Deadly Premonition has still managed to build a following, thanks no doubt in part to its similarities to Shenmue. _________________ In what other ways has Sega's Dreamcast changed the face of gaming ?
 Should Sega launch a brand new console ?
 Share your comments and memories of the Dreamcast below.

-We need more writers about God of War, Sega, Retrospectives, LA Noire, The Darkness II, Nintendo Wii U, Heavy Rain, Shenmue, XIII, Dreamcast, Sonic, Jet Set Radio, Seaman, Chu Chu Rocket, Quake III, Phantasy Star Online, Virtua Tennis, Power Glove, Game Boy Printer, Kinect, Samba De Amigo, Meaning Of Life, Deadly Premonition and Crackdown!
+Want to write about God of War, Sega, Retrospectives, LA Noire, The Darkness II, Nintendo Wii U, Heavy Rain, Shenmue, XIII, Dreamcast, Sonic, Jet Set Radio, Seaman, Chu Chu Rocket, Quake III, Phantasy Star Online, Virtua Tennis, Power Glove, Game Boy Printer, Kinect, Samba De Amigo, Meaning Of Life, Deadly Premonition and Crackdown?
 Get started below...